-Democratic gubernatorial candidates prepare for Maryland’s primary Tuesday
+Ben Jealous-Rushern Baker Maryland Democratic primary faceoff displays party divisions

 Mr. Van Hollen said that given the backgrounds of the two candidates — Mr. Jealous was a key backer of Mr. Sanders’ 2016 presidential campaign — the split in support is only natural, and said Mr. Baker has run Prince George’s County with “great effectiveness.”

 “[Jealous] has those national contacts,” he said.
-“Baker’s somebody who’s lived and worked in Maryland, obviously.”
+“Baker’s somebody who’s lived and worked in Maryland.”

 Other contenders hoping for an primary-day surprise are state Sen. Richard S. Madaleno; Baltimore lawyer Jim Shea; tech entrepreneur and former Obama administration official Alec Ross; former Michelle Obama policy director Krish Vignarajah; teacher Ralph Jaffe; and businessman James Jones.